 If CCID gadget support is missing

-Put the gadget setup into a script
+Create the setup script

 Create /usr/local/sbin/openpgp-ccid-gadget.sh: